lreynolds188/ATechSol/docs/about/Cloudflare.md

 [<img alt="Cloudflare Website" src="/img/Cloudflare.png" />](https://www.cloudflare.com/)

-To find out more about this DNS provider click [here](https://www.cloudflare.com/).
+To find out more about this DNS provider you can visit their website [here](https://www.cloudflare.com/).